gao666999/SSBONDpyinstaller/README.md

 predict 'pdbfile' 'the position of SSBONDPredict' 'the path of outpath'
 ```

-for example,you download the SSBONDPredict in your Desktop, after enter the directory of predict you can run predict like this:
+For example,if you choose MACOS version and you download the SSBONDPredict in your Desktop, after enter the directory of macpredict you can run macpredict like this:
 ```
-predict /root/Desktop/3irq.pdb /root/Desktop ./
+macpredict /root/Desktop/3irq.pdb /root/Desktop ./
 ```

 ## liunx version attention